Seth Owens: AFC Wimbledon

 Owens joined the Development Squad at League One club AFC Wimbledon on trial during the 2016–17 pre-season and impressed enough to sign his first professional contract on 9 August 2016.
 He won his maiden call into the first team squad two months later, for a league match versus Bury on 18 October 2016 and remained an unused substitute during the 2–1 victory.
 He made his debut with a start in a 2–0 EFL Trophy group stage loss against Newport County on 8 November 2016 and made his league debut versus Bury on 19 November, playing the full 90 minutes of the 5–1 victory.
 He finished the 2016–17 season with six appearances and was nominated for the club's Young Player of the Year award.

 Early in the 2017–18 season, Owens joined National League South club Whitehawk on loan.
 He made his only appearance for the club with a start in a 1–0 defeat to Concord Rangers on 19 August 2017.
 Owens' loan was terminated after he sustained a knee injury in training in the days leading up to the Hawks' match with Braintree Town on 26 August.
 The injury ruled Owens out for the majority of the 2017–18 season.
 He returned to match play with the Development Squad in mid-April 2018 and was released at the end of the 2017–18 season.

 Non-League football

 Prior to the beginning of the 2018–19 season, Owens dropped into non-League football to join Isthmian League North Division club Maldon & Tiptree.
 After seven appearances, he transferred to Southern League Premier Division South club Staines Town.
 After just two appearances for Staines Town, Owens moved across the division to Farnborough in late-December 2018.
 He played through until January 2022, when he joined Isthmian League Premier Division club Leatherhead on dual-registration terms.
 He ended the 2021–22 season with Combined Counties League Premier Division North club Burnham.
 In September 2022, Owens transferred to Isthmian League South Central Division club South Park.
+He made five appearances and did not appear past 14 November 2022.
+On 3 August 2024, Owens made an appearance for Essex Senior League club Saffron Walden Town.